mediabc/n8n-caldav-node/README.md

 - "What's scheduled for this week?"
 - "Are there any meetings on Monday?"
 - "Create a team meeting tomorrow at 3 PM"
-- "Move the meeting with ID abc123 to Tuesday"
 - "Delete the event with UID xyz789"

 ## 📖 Operations